Best Electric Toothbrush of 2020

 Best Smart Toothbrush

 Philips Sonicare DiamondClean Smart 9500

-Right off the bat we should acknowledge that the DiamondClean Smart is not our top recommendation for the majority of people.
-This premium toothbrush did score close to the top of the group overall, impressing us with its cleaning performance and comfort.
-The DiamondClean looks great and would make an attractive addition to most bathrooms as well as having an interesting series of connected features, allowing you to track your brushing progress, improve your technique, and even automatically reorder brush heads.
+Right off the bat, we should acknowledge that the DiamondClean Smart is not our top recommendation for most people.
+Nonetheless, this premium toothbrush did score close to the top of the group overall, impressing us with its cleaning performance and comfort.
+The DiamondClean looks great and would make an attractive addition to most bathrooms.
+Additionally, it has an interesting series of connected features, allowing you to track your brushing progress, improve your technique, and automatically reorder brush heads.

-This toothbrush, however, is significantly more expensive than almost any other product, costing three or four times as much as some of our other award winners.
-It's a good toothbrush but we feel it's a bit more than most people need to spend.
-It could be a good option if you have consulted with your dentist and can use these smart features for a specific reason — brushing in a certain way or something similar — or aren't phased by its price tag, but we generally would suggest pursuing other options for most people.
+However, this toothbrush is significantly more expensive than almost any other product, costing three or four times as much as some of our other award winners.
+It's an excellent toothbrush, but we feel it's a bit more than most people need to spend.
+It could be a good option if its price tag doesn't phase you, or if you have consulted with your dentist and can use these smart features for a specific reason — brushing in a certain way or something similar.
+Still, for most people, we generally would suggest pursuing other options.

 Read Full Review: Philips Sonicare DiamondClean Smart 9500